Wheeler Mellette Tillman

-Wheeler Mellette Tillman (born August 25, 1941) was an American politician in the state of South Carolina.
+Wheeler Mellette Tillman (born August 25, 1941 – November 15, 2021) was an American politician in the state of South Carolina.
 He served in the South Carolina House of Representatives as a member of the Democratic Party from 1972 to 1976, representing Charleston County, South Carolina.
-He is a lawyer in Charleston.
+He was a lawyer in Charleston.
+He died in North Charleston, South Carolina at the age of 80.